sphinx-doc/sphinx/doc/config.rst

    served (without trailing slash), e.g. ``"http://docs.python.org"``.
 The default is ``''``.

+.. confval:: html_file_suffix

+   If nonempty, this is the file name suffix for generated HTML files.
+The default is ``".html"``.

+   .. versionadded:: 0.4

 .. confval:: html_translator_class

    A string with the fully-qualified name of a HTML Translator class, that is, a